 Purpose

 This proposal describes the method that the MTWG recommends be used to prevent double counting of market transformation (MT) savings and Resource Acquisition (RA) savings when MT and RA activities are operating in the same market or targeting the same measure(s).
-Option B
+There is a separate section of this Report on preventing double counting between MT and Codes and Standards savings, but the concepts in Option B apply to C&S savings as well as RA savings.

 Background